 MP Richard Vanlalhmangaiha Meets MoRTH Secretary, Pushes for Faster Road Projects in Mizoram

-New Delhi, January 13: Lok Sabha Member of Parliament Richard Vanlalhmangaiha on Monday met V Umashankar, Secretary, Ministry of Road Transport and Highways (MoRTH), to review and expedite road development projects in Mizoram involving an estimated investment of over ₹100 crore.
+New Delhi, January 13: Lok Sabha Member of Parliament Richard Vanlalhmangaiha on Monday met V. Umashankar, Secretary of the Ministry of Road Transport and Highways (MoRTH), to review the progress of major road infrastructure projects in Mizoram and press for their timely completion.
+The discussions focused on several ongoing and proposed projects involving investments exceeding ₹100 crore, which are considered crucial for improving connectivity and transportation across the state.

 MP Richard Vanlalhmangaiha Meets MoRTH Secretary, Pushes for Faster Road Projects in Mizoram

-According to information received from PWD officials, several major road projects have already been sanctioned following the MP’s intervention.
-These include Performance-Based Maintenance Contract (PBMC) works worth ₹38.22 crore for the Champhai–Zokhawthar road and ₹109.58 crore for the Lawngtlai–Zochachhuah stretch.
-Additionally, a one-time improvement project for the Champhai–Zokhawthar road amounting to ₹10.33 crore has also been approved.
+According to information shared by officials of the Public Works Department, a number of major projects have already received approval following the MP’s intervention.
+These include Performance-Based Maintenance Contract (PBMC) works worth ₹38.22 crore for the Champhai–Zokhawthar road and ₹109.58 crore for the Lawngtlai–Zochachhuah road stretch.
+In addition, a one-time improvement project valued at ₹10.33 crore for the Champhai–Zokhawthar road has also been sanctioned.

 Previous Post Next Post